WanderingCat27/devdynasty-game/docs/GameCodeDetails/GameCodeDetailsSubSections/game-patterns.md

 One more thing this pattern does is removes the need for multiple constructors.
 The `GameObject` class and its subclasses that they have A LOT of constructors due to Java's limitations.
 Unfortunately it wasn't feasible to make a builder class for every single subclass that extends from `GameObject`, so as a result, constructor hell exists over there.

 The builder pattern is used in the code base where the constructor for a class was getting too crazy, which commonly happens with game code due to how much setup is required for resources like graphics.
-It really isn't scary once you know what it's doing.

-A nice side effect of the bulider pattern also is it allows an object's instantiation to be delayed, as the `build` method can be called at any point in time to actually instantiate the object.
-This technique is used in the `Map` class when loading a map file -- the `Tileset` defines all tiles using the `MapTileBuilder`, but it doesn't `build` them and instead lets the `Map` class build them since they require additional information from the `Map` class to finish their creation.
+A nice side effect of the bulider pattern is it allows an object's instantiation to be delayed, as the `build` method can be called at any point in time to actually instantiate the object.
+This technique is used in the `Map` class when loading a map file -- the `Tileset` defines all tiles using the `MapTileBuilder`, but it doesn't `build` them -- it instead lets the `Map` class build them since they require additional information from the `Map` class to finish their creation.

 In the `Builders` package, there are two builders defined: `FrameBuilder` (for creating a `Frame` object instance) and `MapTileBuilder` (for creating a `MapTile` object instance).
 Both are used heavily in the `CommonTileset` class to construct `MapTile` class instances, and the `FrameBuilder` is used in nearly every game object's `loadAnimations` method (such as the player, NPCs, etc.).